aptech/docs/docs/CR-cdfBinomial.rst

 Format
 ----------------
-.. function:: cdfBinomial(successes, trials, prob)
+.. function:: p = cdfBinomial(successes, trials, prob)

     :param successes: Must be a positive number and must be less than *trials*
     :type successes: NxK matrix, Nx1 vector or scalar